Paul Oliver: Blues historian

 Oliver was a leading authority on the blues and gospel music, described in the New York Times as "a scrupulous researcher with a fluent writing style, [who] opened the eyes of readers in Britain and the United States to a musical form that had been overlooked and often belittled."
 He published his first article in Jazz Journal in 1952.
 His first book on the blues, a biography of Bessie Smith, was published in 1959, followed by Blues Fell this Morning: The Meaning of the Blues in 1960.
 The latter book was "one of the first efforts to examine closely the music's language and subject matter."

 His studies of American traditional music did much to spread interest in the blues, and included early research into the influence of Islamic music from North Africa on its origins.
 His work, which began in the 1950s, included interviews, field work and research in recording and printed sources tracing the origin and development of African-American music and culture from the time of slavery and before.
 Paul Oliver's Archive of African American Music is held at Oxford Brookes University Special Collections and Archive.

 He made several trips to the US in the 1960s to interview and record blues musicians, financed by the State Department and the BBC.
 Many of his interviews were transcribed in Conversation with the Blues (1965).
 In 1969 he published The Story of the Blues, "the first comprehensive history of the genre", followed by several other books covering all aspects of blues music.
 His unfinished research with Mack McCormick on Texas blues was published in 2019 by Texas A&M University Press as The Blues Come to Texas.

-Personal life
+Personal life and death

-He married Valerie Coxon in 1950.
-She died in 2002.
+He married Valerie Coxon in 1950; she died in 2002.
 They had no children.

-Death

-Oliver died at Shipton-under-Wychwood, Oxfordshire, England, on 15 August 2017.
+Oliver died from complications of dementia at a care home in Shipton-under-Wychwood, Oxfordshire, on 15 August 2017.